kubocd/kubocd/docs/NOTES.md

 # Target

-KuboCD main object is a "Service".
+KuboCD main object is a "Application".

-A Service is made of one or several Helm Chart sharing some configuration and with eventual dependencies.
+An Application is made of one or several Helm Chart sharing some configuration and with eventual dependencies.

-Aim is to make a Service an autonomous object, stored in an OCI image fail, with an adhoc format.
+Aim is to make an Application an autonomous object, stored in a tar.gz file and an OCI image, with an adhoc format.

 This means this OCI package will contains several HelmCharts.

 This OCI package will be deployed in a cluster by a `Release` object.
-This `Release` will generate an `OCIRepository` FluxCD object to fetch the Service OCI image.
+This `Release` will generate an `OCIRepository` FluxCD object to fetch the Application OCI image.

 The main issue is how to connect this `Release` to FluxCD.